CODEDIGEST

 Insert Feature with DataList control

-By default, the DataList control does not provide any template to insert new record like edit and delete.
+By default, the DataList control does not provide any template to insert new record like edit.
 But, we can provide this feature in DataList control using the Footer Template and ItemCommand of DataList control.
 We can construct the FooterTemplate to provide insert feature using DataList control.
 Refer the below code,

 <FooterTemplate>